Best Home Care Services

 Home health aides

 Home health aides are professionals who can help with self-care, housework, cooking and more.
 They might also perform some basic medical tasks.
 Home health aides sometimes have medical training, so they might be certified nursing assistants (CNAs) or licensed practical nurses (LPNs).
-However, there aren’t any specific standards requiring a home health aide to have particular training or certification.
-If you’re looking for someone to help with any medical-related tasks, ask about certifications when choosing your provider.
-Medicare or Medicaid might pay for help from a home health aide.

 Nurses

-Home care nurses often handle the basic medical needs of those aging in place, like tracking their vitals, giving them IV medications and changing bandages.
+Home care nurses often handle the basic medical needs of those aging in place, like tracking their vital signs, giving them IV medications and changing bandages.
 These professionals could either be licensed practical nurses (LPNs) or registered nurses (RNs).
-The higher level of care a person needs, the more likely their nurse will be an RN.
-Sometimes, a nurse will visit a patient less frequently but will manage a team of home health aides that visits the person every day.
-Medicare or Medicaid might pay for help from a home care nurse.

 Geriatric care managers

-Geriatric care managers are professionals that help caregivers figure out how much care their loved one needs and what living situation might be best for them.
-They also help caregivers and families navigate the medical system and figure out how to pay for care and hire appropriate home care professionals.
-Geriatric care managers often have backgrounds in gerontology, social work, nursing, psychology or another related field.
-You’ll often have to pay out-of-pocket to hire a care manager, but it could be worth the investment if they help you save money in other ways.
+Geriatric care managers are usually RNs or social workers who have specialized knowledge and training in working with older adults.
+They work as advocates, helping caregivers figure out how much care their loved one needs and what living situation might be best for them.
+They also help caregivers and families navigate the medical system, how to pay for care and how to hire home care professionals.

 Companion services